The ultimate guide to visiting 5 Terre National Park

 Cinque Terre National Park is also a Nature Reserve and Protected Marine Area.
 If you like diving, there is the “Diving Centre 5 Terre” in Riomaggiore, the only one in the protected area.
-It also offers canoe rental, snorkelling, and boat trips.
+It also offers canoe rental, snorkeling, and boat trips.
 Click here for more info about diving.

 The only village that boasts a long beach with all the services is Monterosso.
 The other villages have a tiny and short beach (some of them are pebbles beaches) that during the high season is always super crowded.
 There is a beach on the left side of Corniglia Railway station as well, but it’s nothing special and above all rocky.
-For more info check Cinque Terre National Park website.
+For more info, check the Cinque Terre National Park website.

 Private boat tour and other activities

-In Vernazza, Riomaggiore and Manarola, you’ll also find local people offering private sunset boat tours or boat tour in general and a few tour operators advertising activities in the Park.
+In Vernazza, Riomaggiore and Manarola, you’ll also find local people offering private sunset boat tours or boat tours in general and a few tour operators advertising activities in the Park.
 Alternatively, you can also check the reliable web Platforms Viator and GetYourGuide that provide tours and activities around Cinque Terre National Park managed by the local operators.

 Fly with a Drones over Cinque Terre National Park